Mexican Restaurant-Style Spanish Rice (Fluffy & Authentic)

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-Once you make it this way, you’ll never go back to boxed mixes again.
+Made with simple pantry ingredients, this Mexican restaurant style Spanish rice delivers big flavor without much effort.
+Once you make it this way, it’s hard to go back to boxed mixes again.

 Why You’ll love this Mexican Restaurant Style Version